 Inside the building is a metal stairway which leads down into the reservoir which after being enlarged measures 40 ft x 40 ft and was 11 ft deep and would hold roughly 100,000 gallons of water.
 Over the years the ownership of this water supply passed onto what was Tavistock Urban District Council, then to the North Devon Water Board which became amalgamated into the South West Water Authority and ended up as the privatised South West Water Company.
 During the 1960s and 1970s the building began to lapse into a state of repair which began to concern a woman living at Littlecourt, the sister structure designed by Lutyens.
 Mrs Wedd decided to launch a campaign to get ‘The Pimple’ listed and successfully achieved this with a Grade II listing which meant that the owners now had a responsibility to keep the structure in good repair.

 In the early 1990s a new source of water was piped across Whitchurch Down which effectively by-passed ‘The Pimple’ thus making it’s reservoir redundant.
 Fortunately the building’s listing meant that it could not be demolished and in fact the building was re-roofed with Delabole slate in 1993 (although according to the Tavistock and District Local History Society this was in 1996).
 But in the August of 2000 South West Water decided to sell the folly for offers in excess of £1.
 Once again the building was spared as an anonymous purchaser bought the building and announced that they would personally ensure its upkeep and repair.
-If you visit here on a hot day you make the short stroll up through gorse with its pods cracking accompanied by the ping of golf balls getting whacked across the down which doesn’t sit easy on the ear.
+If you visit here on a hot day you make the short stroll up through gorse (now gone) with its pods cracking accompanied by the ping of golf balls getting whacked across the down which doesn’t sit easy on the ear.
 It would also be nice, given the importance of the structure’s creator to see a plaque of some sort explaining the history of The Pimple, mind you judging by the carved graffiti it probably wouldn’t last that long which is a shame.

 Cook, K. 2002 Whitchurch Parish, Tavistock and District Local History Society, Tavistock – p.74.